-There is great excitement in a Welsh town where HMS Erebus was built 188 years ago and an exhibition is planned following the discovery of the vessel in Canadian Arctic waters.
+There is great excitement here in Pembroke Dock, the town where HMS Erebus was built 188 years ago and a display has been planned following the discovery of the vessel in Canadian Arctic waters.

-HMS Erebus was built at Wales’ only Royal Dockyard, at Pembroke Dock in west Wales, and launched in June 1826 as a bomb vessel.
+HMS Erebus was built at Wales’ only Royal Dockyard, and launched in June 1826 as a bomb vessel.
 It was later converted to a survey ship for polar exploration.

 At Pembroke Dock’s new Heritage Centre, which was opened by Her Majesty Queen Elizabeth II in April this year, historians are creating an exhibition on Erebus, one of the two vessels which were lost on the ill-fated Franklin Expedition in the 1840s.